-TTS is a type of assistive technology that uses artificial intelligence (AI) to model natural language to produce audio formats of digital texts.
+TTS is an assistive technology that uses artificial intelligence (AI) to model natural language to produce audio formats of digital texts.
 The traditional TTS is a product of concatenative synthesis—stringing pre-recorded voice samples together.
-This technique, however, sometimes creates listening fatigue owing to the presence or absence of sound attributes such as homonyms, prosody, speech flow, loudness, the intensity of overtones, etc., that humans recognise and incorporate when they speak.
+This technique, however, sometimes creates listening fatigue owing to the presence or absence of speech parameters and sound attributes such as homonyms, prosody, speech flow, loudness, the intensity of overtones, etc., that human voices incorporate.

 The output is a speech development that sounds more realistic and lifelike.
-Neural TTS makes it possible for you to listen to and interact with a computer while giving the impression that you are talking to an actual human.
+Neural TTS allows you to listen to and interact with a computer while giving the impression that you are talking to an actual human.

 The traditional TTS disintegrates prosody into multiple linguistic parts and sonic predictions that independent models control.
 Neural TTS, on the other hand, simultaneously predicts prosody and synthesises voice, and it performs these functions using two key components: a neural network and a neural vocoder

 A neural network is an AI method that trains computers to absorb and process information the way the human brain would.
 It is what forms the deep learning aspect of ML, and just like the human brain, it is made up of interconnected neurons in a structured format.
 With this complex network of neurons, computers can learn from their mistakes through data reinforcement until they have attained perfection.

 In neural TTS, the neural network transforms an arrangement of phonemes into spectrograms.
 These spectrograms are visual representations of sound frequencies at different energy levels.
 They make it easy to record prosody, loudness, signal strength, etc.

 A neural network typically comprises three primary layers: the input, hidden, and output layers.